musikele/musikele.github.io/_posts/2019-06-27-typescript-babel-webpack-eslint-my-configuration.md

 Quick explanation:

-* I use Jest and puppeteer to test my code, and Jest requires `targets.node` to be set to `current`.
+* I use Jest and puppeteer to test my code, and Puppeteer requires `targets.node` to be set to `current`.
 If you don't use Jest and Puppeteer, just remove the `isTest`check.
 * Babel works with presets, each preset will transform some pieces of code depending on some rules.
 * `@babel/env` is a quasi-default rule, it will transform our js code to something that is understandable by something that is parsable by what's defined in `targets`.
 * `@babel/typescript` is the king here.
 It will _strip off_ all Typescript specific data (interfaces, types, etc.).
 * the two plugins added are already in a very advanced standardization process, but they are added because typescript allows them.

 ### Is it working?

 run this command: